Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

-15. Once you complete up to this level, youre key vault should look like this.
+15. Once you complete up to this level, youre key vault should look like this:

     ![15](./assets/snapshot15.png)